 Please note no funds are transferred upon receipt of Form P1.

 The following forms must be completed and submitted to the Pension Administration Office before any payment will be made.

 Upon receipt of all the necessary forms from an eligible former spouse, the Plan is required to send the member, Form P6 – Administrator/Annuity Issuer Response.
 This form informs the member that the completed forms have been received from the eligible former spouse and that the Plan will be processing the transfer of funds.

 The order or agreement should direct the Plan to make payments naming the eligible former spouse and provide the details of the division.
 If the division is in accordance with Part 6 of the Family Law Act, the dates for the period for division must be specified as the beginning of the relationship (the “commencement date”) and the end of the relationship (the “entitlement date”).
 The order or agreement must be specific as the Pension Administration Office is not empowered to make any decisions regarding the details of the order or agreement.

 Form P3 – Request for Transfer from Defined Contribution Account

-Form P3 – Request for Transfer from Defined Contribution Account is completed by the former spouse of a member who would like to transfer their pension entitlement to their RRSP or RPP.
+Form P3 – Request for Transfer from Defined Contribution Account is completed by the former spouse of a member who would like to transfer their pension entitlement to an RRSP, RRIF, RPP, LIF or LIRA.

 Form P9 – Agreement to Have Benefits Divided